Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/ISSUES-23.03.md

         LD_PRELOAD=/lib64/libncursesw.so.6 gdb
         ```

+-   Still no GMP for cpeAMD as it fails in the tests.

 -   Note that we were unable to upgrade SCons to 4.5.1 as that version was too new
     for Serf included in syslibs.